ris0801/MessagingQueueSystem/README.md

 ## Basic concepts (Will also help in validating the functioning of the application)

 *Kafka Topics* :
-Think of a Kafka topic as a category or a channel where messages get broadcasted.
-It's like a folder in your email where you categorize your messages.
-In Kafka, we organize our data into topics.
-But there's a twist: topics can be split into several partitions, which is like having multiple sub-folders, each one managed on a different server.
-This setup is great for when you've got a ton of data because it helps in managing and scaling your workload.
-Producers send their messages to these topics, and consumers get their data from them.
+A Kafka topic is a category for broadcasting messages, akin to an email folder for sorting your emails.
+Topics are divided into partitions, similar to sub-folders, each on a different server.
+This structure is beneficial for managing and scaling large data volumes.
+Producers send messages to topics, and consumers retrieve them.

 *Partitions in Kafka* :
-Now, let's talk about partitions.
-A partition in Kafka is a sequence in a topic, somewhat similar to a chapter in a book.
-Each partition keeps messages in the exact order they were received, ensuring everything stays organized chronologically.
-This design is fantastic for parallel processing, as different parts of your topic (the partitions) can be read and written to independently and simultaneously across different servers.
-Also, for safekeeping, these partitions are replicated across several servers, so if one server takes a coffee break (i.e., fails), your data is still safe and sound.
+Partitions are sequences within a topic, like chapters in a book, keeping messages in chronological order.
+They enable parallel processing, as each partition can be independently accessed and processed across multiple servers.
+For data safety, partitions are replicated across servers, protecting against data loss during server failures.

 *Kafka Consumers* :
-Consumers in Kafka are like the audience of a TV channel, tuning into the topics (channels) they're interested in.
-These consumers read the messages from the topics and do whatever processing is needed.
-It's like having a personal assistant who picks up and organizes your emails for you.
-But what happens when you have a lot of emails or messages?
-That's where consumer groups come into play.
+Consumers in Kafka are like viewers choosing a TV channel, selecting topics to read messages from.
+They process the incoming data and can be part of consumer groups for better message management.

 *Consumer Groups* :
-A consumer group is a team of these assistants (consumers) who work together to process messages from a topic.
-Each member of the team is responsible for reading messages from one or more partitions but, importantly, no two members read from the same partition.
-It's like dividing the workload in a group project.
-If one assistant goes on a break or encounters a problem, no worries!
-The work they were doing (reading from a partition) gets reassigned to another team member.
-This setup helps Kafka manage large amounts of data while making sure every message is processed efficiently and reliably.
+A consumer group is a collection of consumers collaboratively processing messages from a topic.
+Each consumer reads from specific partitions, ensuring workload distribution and efficient message processing.
+If a consumer fails, its workload is reassigned within the group, maintaining continuous data flow.

 ## Usage